Resourcecode-project/py-resourcecode/README.md

 which should print the current locally installed version of `resourcecode`.

-## Configuration

-The library needs a configuration file to work properly.
-This file contains in particular the URL of the Cassandra API to acess the hindcast data.

-The library will look for the configuration at the following location (in the order) :

-* in the file described by the `RESOURCECODE_CONFIG_FILEPATH` environment variable.
-* in a file named `resourcecode.ini` in the current directory.
-* in a file located in `$HOME/.config/resourcecode.ini`.
-* in a file located in `/usr/local/etc/resourcecode/config.ini`

-The search stops at the first file found.

-The default configuration file can be found [here](./config/config.ini).
-You may download it and move it to this location: `$HOME/.config/resourcecode.ini`.

-You may need to update the Cassandra URL.

 ## Example of use

 Once the library is installed and the configuration is done, you can use the